Using cutting-edge methods to divert blood flow around a diseased portion of artery

 You and your doctor will discuss your unique situation to determine which form of bypass surgery will be best to return you to your normal daily activities, relieve symptoms such as shortness of breath and chest pain and lower your risk for future heart problems.

-What to expect during coronary artery bypass surgery
+What to expect during CABG surgery

 You will be given general anesthesia to put you to sleep during the surgery.
 Your surgeon will first remove the blood vessel to be used as a graft.
 Your surgeon will then make an incision in your chest to access your heart and coronary arteries.
 If your surgery is being performed on-pump, your heart will be stopped, and the heart-lung machine will take over circulating blood through the body.
 A breathing tube attached to a ventilator will breathe for you.